A-Shamirian/Customer-Clustering-Miniproject/README.md

 # Customer-Clustering-Project

+### Description:
-A short project on clustering for customer segmentation using a variety of clustering methods
+A short project on clustering for customer segmentation using k-means clustering and agglomerative clustering.